JetBrains/Qodana/topics/inspection-profiles.md

     </tab>
 </tabs>

-If you need to run %product% with a custom profile, you can use its actual profile name.
+If you need to run %instance% with a custom profile, you can use its actual profile name.
 This command lets you bind a custom profile:

 <tabs group="cli-settings" filter="for-inspection-profiles">